techiaith/docker-huggingface-stt-cy/inference/README_en.md

 $ make run
 ```

-A new command line prompt will appear where you can use the scripts `decode.py` or `transcribe.py` to convert files of speech audio into text.
+A new command line prompt will appear where you can use the scripts `decode.py` or `transcribe.py` scripts to convert speech audio files into text.
 For example...

 ```shell
 root@a20d8f23cb0f:/wav2vec2# python3 decode.py --wav speech.wav